riyaskalam/M365DevFundamentals/readme.md

 - SharePoint Framework SPFx Overview
 - When to use SPFx / When to use other Patterns
 - Implementing SharePoint Framework Web Parts
+- Exposing Properties & Data Access
-- Using Office UI Fabric React
+- Using Fluent UI React
+- SharePoint Framework Extension Samples

 Teams & Add-In Basics